Young Men Gone West

-Young Men Gone West is the third album by British band City Boy, released in 1977 on Vertigo Records in Europe and on Mercury Records in the United States and Canada.
+Young Men Gone West is the third album by British band City Boy.
+It was released in 1977 on Vertigo Records in Europe and on Mercury Records in the United States and Canada.

 Critical reception

 The New Rolling Stone Record Guide wrote that the album "provided the group's finest, liveliest playing and writing, and made tentative steps toward a unique style."